-How Thompson’s Point Turned a Railroad Graveyard Into Portland’s Next Big Development
+How Thompson’s Point is Turning a Railroad Graveyard Into Portland’s Next Big Development

 Portland’s Thompson’s Point is writing the next chapter in its transformation from a former railroad yard to a residential community.
-Cathartes, Embarc, H+O Structural Engineering, and their partners are advancing a 255-unit residential project through the planning process—and the details reveal some strategic thinking worth noting.
+Cathartes, EMBARC, and H+O are advancing a 255-unit residential project in Portland, Maine, with construction set to kick off in early 2026.

 Embarc Rendering 2